MetaMask/SIPs/SIPS/sip-29.md

 ### Definitions

-In this document, all definitions are written in TypeScript.
-Also, any time an asset need to be identified, it MUST use the [CAIP-19][caip-19] representation.
+1. In this document, all definitions are written in TypeScript.

+2. Any time an asset needs to be identified, it MUST use the [CAIP-19][caip-19] representation.

 ### Snap Assets API